dsanz/branch-feature-reporter/readme.md

  ###############################
  # jira

+ # profiles we want to use
+ profiles=echo,lima

  # server connection
  jira.username=user.name
  jira.password=****

  # queries returning tickets we want to check for existence in the source history
- jira.query=filter = "Components | LPS-Lima" and status changed after "2019/05/31" and issuetype in (Task, "Technical Task", Story)
+ jira.query.echo=filter = "Components | LPS-Lima" and status changed after "2019/05/31" and issuetype in (Task, "Technical Task", Story) jira.query.lima=filter = "Components | LPS-Lima" and status changed after "2019/05/31" and issuetype in (Task, "Technical Task", Story)

  ###############################
  # source code